AlexSteiner30/Gemini-Sight/ml/README.md

 # Wake Word Model

 This folder contains the code for a light weight model written in TensorFlow able to recognize the wake word "Hey Gemini" on device thanks to the TensorFlow Lite Micro Library.
-The data used in this project can be found in ```data/``` and which can be download from [here](ttps://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.02.tar.gz).
-Since the model is designed to run on edge devices due to the limited RAM it is recommended to not use more than 5 classes present in the zip archive.
+The data used in this project can be found in ```data/``` and which can be download from [here](https://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.02.tar.gz).
+Since the model is designed to run on edge devices due to the limited on device RAM it is recommended to not use more than 5 classes present in the zip archive.
-The dataset however doesn't include files for "Hey Gemini", therefore in order to produce them I used Google's Text to Speech.
-In order to do this substitute the Google TTS API Key with your's in ```generate.py```.
+The dataset however doesn't include files for "Hey Gemini", therefore in order to produce them I used [Home Word Wake Word Generation](https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb?usp=sharing#scrollTo=1cbqBebHXjFD).

 ```bash
 # Generate Speech Data